MicrosoftDocs/azure-devops-docs/docs/boards/extensions/migrate-integrate.md

 ## Migrate from an on-premises Azure DevOps server

 The data migration tool for Azure DevOps provides a high fidelity way to migrate collection databases from Azure DevOps Server to Azure DevOps Services.
-To learn more, see [Migrate data from Azure DevOps Server to Azure DevOps Services](../../migrate/migration-overview.md).
+For more information, see [Migrate data from Azure DevOps Server to Azure DevOps Services](../../migrate/migration-overview.md).

 ## Migrate data between Azure DevOps Projects